 Investing in tobacco prevention and control is smart business.
 Funding comprehensive tobacco control programs at or above levels recommended by the CDC is a cost-effective strategy to reduce smoking rates among adults and youth with proven return on investment, resulting in declines in smoking-related illness and death and reduced health care costs.
 Washington state, for example, saw a \$5 return on investment from savings in tobacco-related hospitalizations for every \$1 invested.
-CDC's 2014 Best Practices for Tobacco Control Programs recommended tobacco control funding for Vermont is \$8.4 million, with a minimum of \$6.1 million.36 In fiscal year (FY) 2016, the total state and federal funding for Vermont's comprehensive tobacco control program was about \$4.97 million dollars, or 59 percent of the CDC-recommended level.37
+CDC's 2014 Best Practices for Tobacco Control Programs recommended tobacco control funding for Vermont is \$8.4 million, with a minimum of \$6.1 million.36

+In fiscal year 2016, the total state and federal funding for Vermont's comprehensive tobacco control program was about \$4.97 million dollars.
+Thus, Vermont's comprehensive tobacco control program was funded significantly under, at 59%, of the CDC recommended level.37

 Vermont receives annual revenue from cigarette taxes and Master Settlement Agreement (MSA) payments.
-In FY 2016, Vermont's tobacco-related revenue from tobacco taxes and MSA payments totaled \$113.3 million.
-Allocating about 7 percent of the annual revenues from cigarette taxes and MSA payments to comprehensive tobacco control programming would meet CDC's recommended funding level of \$8.4 million per year.
-Historically, however, a small proportion of the tobacco tax revenues and MSA payments are allocated to tobacco prevention and control efforts.
-In FY 2015, state tobacco prevention and control funding represented less than 4 percent of Vermont's total annual tobacco revenues.
+In fiscal year 2016, Vermont's tobacco-related revenue from tobacco taxes and MSA payments totaled \$113.3 million.38 Allocating about 7% of the annual revenues from cigarette taxes and MSA payments to comprehensive tobacco control programming would meet CDC's recommended funding level of \$8.4 million per year.
+Historically, however, just a small proportion of the tobacco tax revenues and MSA payments are allocated to support tobacco prevention and control.
+In fiscal year 2015, state tobacco prevention and control funding represented less than 4% of Vermont's total annual tobacco revenues.39

-Despite significant tobacco tax and MSA revenues gained, tobacco prevention and control in Vermont has long been underfunded.
-The legislature has used the Tobacco Trust Fund, which was established in 2001 to provide a long-term, sustainable funding source for the comprehensive tobacco control program, to pay for other programs and fill budget gaps, depleting the fund.
-For the past nine years, the state has also relied on about \$12 million annually from the MSA Strategic Contribution Fund.
+Tobacco prevention and control in Vermont has long been underfunded despite significant tobacco tax and MSA revenues gained.
+The Tobacco Trust Fund, which was established in 2001 to provide a long-term, sustainable funding source for the comprehensive tobacco control program, has been used by the legislature to pay for other programs and fill budget, depleting the fund.
+The state of Vermont has also relied on about \$12 million annually from the MSA Strategic Contribution Fund over the past nine years.
 Vermont's final Strategic Contribution Fund payment will be received in 2017, resulting in another funding challenge for Vermont.